LiorKogan/V1/README.md

 ### Data Model:

 A _data element_ (i.e., _datum_) is an atomic unit of data.
+It is a representation of an atomic unit of explicit information about the modeled domain.
 A _data model_ specifies the structure and the semantics of data elements and the relations between data elements.
 A data model consists of:

 - A conceptualization: a set of _concepts_ (e.g., _entity_, _relationship_, _feature_) used for defining data elements and their relations.
 The semantics of the concepts may be described, for example, using ontological concepts (e.g., _particular_, _type_, _universal_, _composition_, _relation_, _action_, _quality_).
 - A representation: a _structure_ (e.g., mathematical, diagrammatic) used for representing data elements and their relations.